hitblast/Alter/README.md

 - The [Flutter Engine](https://github.com/flutter/engine) is a part of the compiled binary (obviously since it's a Flutter project), so there will always be a tiny difference in size when it comes to comparing with a Swift binary.

-- For now, Alter cannot modify the system apps on macOS due to SIP (System Integrity Protection) being a thing.
+- Alter cannot modify the system apps on macOS due to SIP (System Integrity Protection) being a thing.
 I'm still working on possible workarounds.

+## Goals

+Even though some of the issues might not be resolvable, I'm personally looking forward to fixing the following:

+- The RAM issue.
+Older MacBook models like the M1 MacBook Air have a hard time managing RAM anyway; so eating up that space with isolates for updating app icons is a sub-optimal solution.
+My target is to **migrate app icon updates to a low-level language.**

 ## Contributing